adammcdonagh/open-task-framework/README.md

 options:
-  -h, --help            show this help message and exit -t TASKID, --taskId TASKID
+  -h, --help            show this help message and exit --noop                Do not attempt to run anything.
+Only load the config files to validate that they're OK -t TASKID, --taskId TASKID
                         Name of the JSON config to run -r RUNID, --runId RUNID